Preparing for the NVIDIA Installation

 kernel modules.

-If you are going to build the open kernel modules, set the
+If you are going to build the open kernel modules, navigate to the

-If you are going to instead build the proprietary kernel modules, set the
+If you are going to instead build the proprietary kernel modules, navigate

 There will be 5 or 6 kernel modules that will be built.
 Depending